teaMonkeyFruit/library-TokenManager/README.md

         {
             ...

-            //Define name of token in the function argument. app.UseTokenManager(options => { options.TokenName = "access_token"; });
+            //Define name of token in the action argument. app.UseTokenManager(options => { options.TokenName = "access_token"; });

             ...